- Accessibility statement and policy

 Some parts of the website are provided by third party systems, which are harder to manage and make changes to.
 This includes our planning application and building control system, councillors system, payments and council tax account.
 We work with the companies supplying the systems to make sure these are as accessible as the main website.

-If you do find a problem please let us know - use the details at the bottom of the page.
+If you do find a problem please let us know.